eltons-academy/az-204/labs/signin/README.md

 # Azure Signin

 Azure uses Microsoft accounts to authenticate and authorize.
-In a corporate environment your account would be managed for you, but you can create your own personal account and create an Azure Subscription for your own use.
+In a corporate environment your account would be managed for you, but you can create your own personal account and [create a free Azure Subscription](https://azure.microsoft.com/en-in/pricing/free-services/) for your own use.
 One account can have permissions on multiple Subscriptions.

 ## Reference